There are two ways to make anything better, including a podcast.

-If we want to create standout podcasts, podcasts unlike anything else in existence, our first goal needs to be subtracting each element that doesn’t serve our audience, our goals, or the vision of our shows.
+If we want to create standout shows, shows unlike anything else in existence our first goal needs to be subtracting each element that doesn’t serve our audience, our goals, or the vision of our shows.

 Through subtraction, we carve our way down to the essence of our shows.

-This will mean intentionally choosing not to do many of the things that other successful podcasts do.
+This will mean intentionally choosing not to do many of the things that other successful shows do.
 Being intentional about what we keep, making each element earn its place.